64kramsystem/personal_notes/rust.md

 #### Mutex<T>/Arc<T>

 WATCH OUT!
-The same thread can't acquire the same lock twice - it will lock on the second attempt.
+Mutex is not reentrant, so multiple calls by the same thread (unless in the same function) will deadlock.

+Note that an Arc can be safely modified if there is only one reference; see [the interior mutability section](#refcellt-and-interior-mutability).

 ```rust
 // We need to use an "Atomic Reference Counter" because the counter is shared between threads;